 Organization of the summer school

-Day 2: Regression models of decision behavior
+Day 2: Bayesian models of decision-making

-Day 5: “Day off”: social activity and group projects
+Day 5: “Day off”: social activities and group projects

-One-to-one meetings with the faculty members
+One-to-one meetings with faculty members

 We plan one-to-one sessions between trainees and faculty that will provide the opportunity to talk in depth about their work, career plans, etc.